Vinayak04ma/event/README.md

 # Eventify

 Eventify is a responsive and interactive website that showcases events happening around us.
 It was built as a **group project** using **React.js** and **Tailwind CSS** to test and demonstrate our front-end development skills.
-This project was created collaboratively by two batchmates, with equal contributions from both.
+This project was created collaboratively by two persons, with equal contributions from both.

 ## Features